Harvard John A. Paulson School of Engineering and Applied Sciences: Later history

 Between 1946 and 1949, the Graduate School of Engineering merged its faculty with the Department of Engineering Sciences and Applied Physics into the Division of Engineering Sciences within the Harvard Faculty of Arts and Sciences.
 It was renamed several times: Division of Applied Science (1951), Division of Engineering and Applied Physics (1955), Division of Applied Sciences (1975), Division of Engineering and Applied Sciences (1996).
 It was often informally called The Division.

 In 2007, the Harvard Corporation and Overseers voted for the Division of Engineering and Applied Sciences to become the School of Engineering and Applied Sciences (SEAS).

 In 2015, Francis J. Doyle III, former director of the Institute for Collaborative Biotechnologies, was appointed dean.
 In June 2015, the School of Engineering and Applied Sciences was renamed the Harvard John A. Paulson School of Engineering and Applied Sciences following a US$400 million gift by Harvard Business School alumnus John A. Paulson.

+In 2020, the Science and Engineering Complex opened, expanding the school's floor space to over 600000 sqft.
+Its location adjacent to the Enterprise Research Campus in synergy with Harvard Business School and Harvard Innovation Labs was intended to encourage technology and life science-focused startups as well as collaborations with mature companies.

 Academic overview

 Undergraduates can pursue programs in computer science (AB and as a secondary field), engineering sciences (AB and SB), biomedical engineering (AB), electrical engineering (SB), environmental science and engineering (AB), mechanical engineering (SB), and applied mathematics (AB and as a secondary field).
-SB options for environmental science and engineering as well as biomedical engineering are also available through the engineering sciences program; ABET accreditation is offered for all of the traditional engineering disciplines.
+SB options for environmental science and engineering as well as biomedical engineering are also available through the engineering sciences program; ABET accreditation is offered for engineering sciences, mechanical engineering, and electrical engineering.
 Prospective undergraduates must apply to Harvard College (Harvard's undergraduate college encompassing all concentrations): once enrolled, Harvard College students may declare a SEAS concentration in their sophomore year.

-At the graduate level, the School offers master's and PhD degrees in areas including applied mathematics, applied physics, bioengineering, data science, chemical engineering, computational science and engineering, computer science, electrical engineering, design engineering, applied computation, environmental science and engineering, as well as materials science and mechanical engineering.
-In addition, graduate students may pursue collaborative options such as Medical Engineering and Medical Physics (with Harvard–MIT Program in Health Sciences and Technology) and Systems, Synthetic, and Quantitative Biology (with Harvard Medical School).
+At the graduate level, the School offers master's and PhD degrees in areas including applied mathematics, applied physics, bioengineering, data science, chemical engineering, computational science and engineering, computer science, electrical engineering, design engineering, applied computation, environmental science and engineering, materials science, and mechanical engineering.
+In addition, graduate students may pursue collaborative options such as medical engineering and medical physics (with Harvard–MIT Program in Health Sciences and Technology) and systems, synthetic, and quantitative biology (with Harvard Medical School).

-As of January 2020, the School had 148 faculty members.
-The faculty has particularly close ties (including joint appointments) with the FAS departments of Physics, Earth and Planetary Science, as well as Chemistry and Chemical Biology.
-The campus provides 600000 sqft of interconnected labs, classrooms, clusters, and offices in six buildings.
-SEAS is expected to expand into the new Science and Engineering Complex (SEC) under construction in Allston, across the Charles River from Harvard's main location in Cambridge.
-The SEC will be adjacent to the Enterprise Research Campus in synergy with Harvard Business School and Harvard Innovation Labs to encourage technology- and life science-focused startups as well as collaborations with mature companies.
+The faculty has particularly close ties (including joint appointments) with the Faculty of Arts and Sciences departments of Physics, Earth and Planetary Science, Chemistry, and Chemical Biology.
 Areas of significant research focus include applied mathematics, applied physics, bioengineering, geophysics, computer science, electrical engineering, artificial intelligence, mechanical engineering, and computational neuroscience.